Muhammad al-Muqri: Early life

-Muhammad Al-Muqri came from a well-known family whose descendants successively held government portfolios in Morocco.
-They trace their lineage back to 16th and 17th century historian and statesman Ahmed al-Moqri who, coming from Tlemcen in Algeria, had settled in Fes then in Marrakesh to serve under Saadi Sultan Ahmed Al-Mansur Al-Dhahabi.Muhammad al-Moqri was born in Oujda (February 1851) to Abdesallam al-Moqri (1830–1903), who held the position of Lamin of Moulay Hafid, and a Fassi woman from the Zghari family.
+Muhammad Al-Muqri was born on 2 February 1854 or 1860, in Oujda to Abd as-Salam al-Muqri (1830–1903), who held the position of Lamin of Sultan Hasan I, and a Fassi woman from the Zghari family.
+His paternal grandfather, al-Haj al-Madani al-Muqri (1807–1890), immigrated to Fez from Tlemcen in the early 19th-century.
+This family became a well-known family whose descendants successively held government portfolios in Morocco.

 Career

 He began his career in government during the reign of Muhammad IV of Morocco, the father of Hassan I of Morocco.
 During this period of time, al-Muqri is alleged to have attended the opening of the Suez Canal where he met with Emperor Napoleon III and Empress Eugénie in 1869.
 After the death of Hassan I, sultan, Abd al-Aziz seized the throne.

 Algeciras Conference

 At that time, Al Muqri was the country's representative to the 1906 Algeciras Conference at which Germany's demand for a say in Moroccan affairs was rejected in favor of France and Spain.
 In recognition of his efforts to resolve the Moroccan Crisis leading up to the international conference, Abd al-Aziz appointed al-Muqri as his Minister of Finance and in 1908, his Sadr A'adham (صدر أعظم) or Grand Vizier, a post he would hold on and off under each of the succeeding sultans until 1955.

-In 1909, the new sultan Abd Al-Hafid restored him to the post of Minister of Finance but promoted him to Grand Vizier in 1911.
+In 1909, the new sultan Abd Al-Hafid demoted him to the post of Minister of Finance but promoted him again to Grand Vizier in 1911.
 Al-Muqri resigned the post two years later, but was reappointed to it by Sultan Yusef, and was kept in the position by his successor, Sultan Muhammad ben Youssef, when he ascended the throne in 1927.
-In 1953, when Muhammad ben Youssef was deposed by the French for nationalist agitation and replaced by his uncle, the French puppet monarch Muhammad Ben Arafa, the colonial authorities decided to keep al-Muqri in his position.
+In 1953, when Muhammad ben Youssef was deposed by the French for nationalist agitation and replaced by his uncle, the French puppet monarch Mohammed Ben Aarafa, the colonial authorities decided to keep al-Muqri in his position.
 Once independence was promised, Ben Arafa abdicated, and al-Muqri was chosen by colonial authorities to head the Regency, among other dignitaries such as Pacha Fatmi Benslimane, until the exiled Sultan Muhammad could return to the country and assume the throne.